Max-ChenFei/FreeImage-CMake/README.md

 ## Building

-Here I use Visual Studio 19 to develop this CMake project.
-The local machine is Windows and the remote Linux server is added in Visual Studio.[1]
+This CMake project is build in Visual Studio 19[1].
+The [**CMakeSettings.json**](https://docs.microsoft.com/en-us/cpp/build/cmakesettings-reference?view=msvc-160) file contains information that Visual Studio uses for IntelliSense and to construct the command-line arguments that it passes to cmake.exe for a specified configuration and compiler environment.
+Here the local machine is Windows and the remote Linux server is connected in Visual Studio for building[2].

 ### Windows

 * Windows 10
 * CMake 3.16.6
 * CMake generator:  Visual Studio 16 2019 Win64, **NOT Ninja**